lsmo-epfl/aiida-lsmo/docs/source/workflows.rst

 IsothermMultiTemp work chain
 ++++++++++++++++++++++++++++++++++++++++++++++

-The :py:func:`~aiida_lsmo.workchains.IsothermMultiTempWorkChain` work chain can run in parallel the Isotherm work chain at different temperatures.
+The :py:func:`~aiida_lsmo.workchains.isotherm_multi_temp.IsothermMultiTempWorkChain` work chain can run in parallel the Isotherm work chain at different temperatures.
 Since the geometry initial calculation to get the pore volume and blocking spheres is not dependent on the temperature, this is run only once.
 Inputs and outputs are very similar to the Isotherm work chain.